 What is Slimming Belly Patch?

-First off, Slimming Belly Patch is a weight-loss product containing samen cassiae torae, maythorn, poria cocos, scutellaris baicalensis, immature bitter orange, angelica sinensis and alisma orientalis.
+First off, Slimming Belly Patch is a weight-loss product that may contain samen cassiae torae, maythorn, poria cocos, scutellaris baicalensis, immature bitter orange, angelica sinensis and alisma orientalis.
 Apply it to the midsection and leave it on for a minimum of 12 hours per day.
 Supposedly, it’ll help you burn fat and suppress appetite.
 One benefits is the ease of use.

-There’s no mention of when Slimming Belly Patch was introduced, but it was brought to the market by Kiyeski.
+There’s no mention of when Slimming Belly Patch was introduced, but it could have been brought to the market by Kiyeski.
 You can purchase the product through various third-party retailers.
 We like that it’s reasonably priced and that we located some positive customer comments, but read on…

 Lack of Results – “Doesn’t Help?”

 The first concern was the ineffectiveness of Slimming Belly Patch ingredients.
 “The product claims to help you lose weight without exercise,” said our Research Editor.
 “This is concerning, considering this is unrealistic and could cause dieters to lose sight of weight-loss goals.”